fledge-iot/fledge/docs/91_version_history.rst

 ..
-Version History presents a list of versions of FogLAMP released.
+Version History presents a list of versions of Fledge released.

 .. |br| raw:: html